wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 attributes or properties: `namespace` with the property namespace, `feature` with its feature name, and `value` with its value.
 Only properties using the provider's namespace must be passed.

-The return value is an unordered list of "feature configuration types".
+The return value is an ordered list of "feature configuration types".
 These types must implement two attributes or properties: `name` stating the feature name, and `value` being an ordered list of supported values.
-The values should be ordered from the most preferred to the least preferred.
-When selecting variants to install, variants with property values of higher precedence will be preferred.
+The configuration objects and their corresponding values should be ordered from the most preferred to the least preferred.
+When selecting variants to install, variants with features and properties of higher precedence will be preferred.

 #### `validate_property()`